 2. Knock Off the Dirt

 Let's settle this right from the bat: Is dirt bad for leather?
 Absolutely!
 Dirt can be the silent saboteur of your leather surfaces, as it can scratch, stain, and even contribute to drying and cracking over time if not properly addressed.
 That's why keeping your leather boots clean and well-maintained, no matter the leather type, is essential to ensure their longevity and timeless appeal.

 So, how do you clean dirt off leather boots?
 To shake off the visible dirt from your boots, simply knock them together a few times, then wipe off any excess debris with a dry cloth.
 Try to get rid of as much dirt as you can before cleaning, as wet dirt can seep into leather and dry them out.
 Small dirt grains can also scratch your uppers while cleaning.

 If you're wondering: "Can I use soap water to clean leather boots?", consider cleaning your boots with saddle soap.
 These specialized leather soaps incorporate gentle ingredients, conditioning, and protective components, all meticulously crafted to enhance the appearance and longevity of leather footwear, unlike other cleaning products.

 Let's kick things off.
 First, grab a bowl of lukewarm or hot water, dampen a clean cloth, and get a small amount of saddle soap frothing with a dab of elbow grease..
 Lather each boot until they are completely covered with the saddle soap solution.

 4. Rinse and Dry Your Leather Boots

-Wipe off the saddle soap solution with a clean, wet cloth.
-If you can still see the grime on your leather boots, repeat the process until they are clean.
+Is it OK to wash leather boots?
+Never!
+But is it OK to clean leather boots with water?
+Yes.
+Simply wipe off the saddle soap solution with a clean, wet cloth.
+If you can still see the grime on your leather boots, repeat the entire process to get the excess product until they are clean.

 5. Prepare Your Boots for Conditioning